--At this point, I’ll be honest, Ian had told me he had feelings for me.
+-At this point, Ian had told me he had feelings for me.
 He wrote out a letter, handed it to me and ran away.
-I read it and politely turned him down (sorry my dingus).
+I read it and politely turned him down (sorry my dorkus).

 The day I decided to love an Ian Jones…

 I can honestly say I hold this day more dear than our very own wedding day.
 It was the day that I not only decided I was capable of loving and caring for someone dearly, but that I was good enough to be with someone that would truly love me for me.

 I had spent a very long time thinking about this Ian guy.
 I thought over and over again to myself “I have to be good to this one.”
 He was sweet and he was kind and his capacity for love was larger than I’d ever seen from anyone.

 He was going to change my life, that much I knew.

-So, after what was probably way too long after he told me he had feelings for me, I wrote a letter.
+So, after what was definitely way too long since he told me he had feelings for me, I wrote a letter.
 I wrote the letter of all letters and my life has never been the same.

 That face I saw when Ian came to me after reading my letter, it brightened my day.
 We went bowling that night as a kind of first date, just to know what being with each other would be like from that moment on, and I haven’t wanted to leave his side since.

 We moved through the motions pretty quickly.
 I mean, we were roommates before we even started dating so living together was kind of already happening.

-We got our own place a few months later after a very important talk about how we could definitely see this new relationships turning into a marriage one day soon.
+We got our own place a few months later after a very important talk about how we could see this new relationships turning into a marriage one day soon.
 Ian was very sweet about it.
 He flew across two states to meet with my parents and ask their permission to marry me.
 Not because they own me or make my decisions for me, but because it’s the polite thing to do.

 We’re both impatient when we know what we want.